pehweihang/qmk_userspace/docs/pointing.md

 ## Automatic Mouse Layer

-Movement on the optical sensor triggers a layer that has all of the mouse keys on that layer.
-After a set time, the layer will automatically turn itself off after 650ms.

-Also, using mousekeys will extend the amount of time that the layer will stay active.

-Additionally, layer keys for the mouse layer will lock the layer on.
+***Deprecated*** - Functionality moved to core

 ## Gaming

 When the gamepad or diablo layers are enabled, the mouse layer is locked on, as well.

 ## Keycodes